You’ve located the cold draft source in your home, and it’s coming from your chimney.

 Can You Insulate Around a Chimney?

-The first thought when it comes to stopping air leaks and movement into your home is to add insulation.
+When it comes to stopping air leaks and movement into your home, the first thought is to add insulation.

-That’s not the best answer when it comes to chimney insulation.
+That’s not the best answer when it comes to fireplace insulation.

 You’re probably wondering now how to insulate a chimney chase, but that’s not the answer.